Hans Frank: Early years

 Frank, the middle child of three, was born in Karlsruhe to Karl, a lawyer, and his wife, Magdalena (née Buchmaier), a daughter of a prosperous baker.
 He graduated from high school at Maximilians gymnasium in Munich.
 At seventeen he joined the German Army fighting in World War I, but did not serve time at the front.

-After the war, Frank studied law and economics, from 1919 to the summer semester of 1921 at the University of Munich, between 1921 and 1922 at the University of Kiel, and back from the winter semester 1922 to 1923 at Munich.
+After the war, Frank studied law and economics, from 1919 to the summer semester of 1921 at the Ludwig-Maximilians-Universität München, between 1921 and 1922 at Kiel University, and back from the winter semester 1922 to 1923 at the Ludwig-Maximilians-Universität München.
 On 21 July 1923, he passed the final exam there, obtaining his Dr. jur. degree in 1924.

 Between 1919 and 1920, he was a member of the Thule Völkisch society.
 He served also in the Freikorps under Franz Ritter von Epp's command, taking part in the crackdown of the Münchner Räterepublik.
 In 1919, as did other members of the Thule Society, he joined the German Workers' Party (DAP) at its beginning.